rguatteri/SQL_project_data_job_analysis/README.md

 Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.

 ![Top Paying Skills](assets/2_top_paying_roles_skills.png)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*
+*Bar charts visualizing the count of skills for the available data analyst and business analyst roles in France and Canada.*

 ### 3. In-Demand Skills for Data Analysts